senzing-garage/knowledge-base/HOWTO/bring-up-ELK-stack.md

 ```

 ### Portainer
-- A good tool to monitor individual Docker logs is [Portainer](https://github.com/senzing-garage/knowledge-base/blob/main/WHATIS/portainer.md).
+- A good tool to monitor individual Docker logs is [Portainer].
 When running, portainer is viewable at localhost:9170

 ### 📘 Instructions